 Key words: Food experience; Food preference; Gender; Outdoor recreation; Sustainability

 Back issues are available in online version.
 Order Here

-Advertisements: Journal of Gastronomy and Tourism will accept advertisements.
+Advertisements: Gastronomy and Tourism will accept advertisements.
 All advertisements are subject to approval by the Editors-in-Chief.
 For details and rates contact the Publisher.

 Copyright Notice: It is a condition of publication that manuscripts submitted to this journal have not been published and will not be simultaneously submitted or published elsewhere.
 By submitting a manuscript, the authors agree that the copyright for the article is transferred to the publisher, if and when the article is accepted for publication.
 The copyright covers the exclusive rights to reproduce and distribute the article, including reprints, photographic reproductions, microform, electronic, or any other reproductions of similar nature and translations.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, electrostatic, magnetic tape, mechanical, photocopying, recording, or otherwise, without permission in writing from the copyright holder.